003random/getJS/README.md

 ## Contributing

-You are free to submit any issues of pull requests :)
+You are free to submit any issues and/or pull requests :)

 ## License